Rugleh/Rugleh/README.md

 Hi!
 My name is Diego, I'm a Software Engineer ⚡👨‍💻⚡ based on Santiago, Chile.

-- I’m currently learning Unity and the MERN stack
+- I’m currently learning Python and React
 - Most of my projects are available on Github, I'm always working in at least 2 at the same time.
 - How to reach me: rugleh@gmail.com.